-Drumming by Abe Laboriel takes the rhythm to the whole new level.
+Drumming by Abe Laboriel Jr takes the rhythm to the whole new level.
 Not many musicians can make live performance sound better then the studio recording – Mylene is definitely the Exception!
-She makes it a million times better not even mentioning the visuals.
+She keeps the quality and adding the visuals.
 And they are all that: techno, sexy, spooky, psychedelic feeling she creates is a killer.
 5 minutes 22 seconds of pure delight 😊

 By the way, An unpublished remix of the song (Arachnostring Version) is offered on track 2 of the single CD L’Instant X , the second extract from the album Anamorphosée released on December 12, 1995.
 A sticker affixed to the CD cover highlights the presence of this remix.